USD-ACM/Announcements/README.md

 # Brown Bag Research Talk Series
 **Department of Computer Science, The University of South Dakota**

-# Justin Smith, Ph.D.
-Senior Director Advanced Analytics<br>
-St Luke’s Health System<br>
-**Justin Smith, Ph.D. leads and functions in many capacities as Senior.
-Director of Advanced Analytics for St. Luke’s Health System in Boise, Idaho.
-St. Luke’s is a 3-Billion-dollar organization and Idaho’s largest employer.**

-# Title: Machine Learning in Healthcare
+# Mark Montgomery
+Founder & CEO KYield, Inc.<br>
+**Mark Montgomery is the founder, chief executive officer, and chairman of the board of the company.
+He is the inventor of the now patented AI system that serves as the foundation for the KYield OS as well as the patent-pending Synthetic Genius Machine.
+Mark has been a pioneer in cloud computing and AI systems since the 1990s.
+He was formerly an entrepreneur, consultant and early-stage venture capitalist.**

+# Title: Metamorphic Transformation with Enterprise wide Artificial Intelligence
-Date and time: Oct.
-29, 2020, 2:00 – 3:00 PM (Central Time)<br>
+Date and time: Nov.
+19, 2020, 2:00 – 3:00 PM (Central Time)<br>
 Meeting space: https://usd.zoom.us/j/99837816224 (Public)